arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 ## Wrapping it up

 In this section we covered an issues where network routing caused the worker node fail to join the cluster.
 In particular, worker nodes will not be able to join a cluster due to its requirement to reach AWS services during the bootstrapping process like EC2 (for VPC CNI activities), ECR (to pull containers), or S3 (to pull the actual image layers).
 By default, access to these services will be reached through a public endpoint (e.g. [EC2 public endpoint ec2.us-east-2.amazonaws.com](https://docs.aws.amazon.com/general/latest/gr/ec2-service.html#ec2_region)), but in this scenario there were no route configured to a NAT gateway on the route table, so we configured the appropriate route for the subnet.
+In this section we covered an issues where network routing caused the worker node fail to join the cluster.
+In particular, worker nodes will not be able to join a cluster due to its requirement to reach AWS services during the bootstrapping process like EC2 (for VPC CNI activities), ECR (to pull containers), or S3 (to pull the actual image layers).
+By default, access to these services will be reached through a public endpoint (e.g. [EC2 public endpoint ec2.us-east-2.amazonaws.com](https://docs.aws.amazon.com/general/latest/gr/ec2-service.html#ec2_region)), but in this scenario there were no route configured to a NAT gateway on the route table, so we configured the appropriate route for the subnet.

 This is one of various other networking configurations that can cause node join failures.
 Some other core components include:

+- Security group access.
+If security group needs stricter restrictions, it must maintain the minimum requirementes stated [here](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html#security-group-restricting-cluster-traffic) for the cluster.
 - Security group access.
 If security group needs stricter restrictions, it must maintain the minimum requirementes stated [here](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html#security-group-restricting-cluster-traffic) for the cluster.
 - Access Control Lists (ACL) is another component that can prevent required access between the cluster and worker nodes.